 - One Game – Either Bracket 1 or 2 has a team from the Elimination Bracket win out.
 This makes a situation where both teams have one loss.
 This forces a final game to decide double-elimination.

 - Two Games – Both Brackets (1 and 2) have the Elimination Bracket teams win Friday.
 This forces 2 separate win-or-go-home games the following Saturday.

 When Did The CWS Begin?

 The College World Series began in 1947.
 The original tournament took place in Kalamazoo, Michigan.
 California won the inaugural championship after defeating Yale.
-The CWS moved to Wichita, Kansas in 1949, but then found its final home in Omaha and has remained there for the past 67 years.
+The CWS moved to Wichita, Kansas in 1949, but then found its final home in Omaha and has remained there ever since.

 Which Teams Have Had The Most Appearances In The College World Series?

-Texas has had the most appearances in the NCAA College World Series Bracket with 36.
-The subsequent teams are Miami (25), Arizona State (22), Florida State (21), Southern California (21) and Oklahoma State (20).
+Texas has had the most appearances in the NCAA College World Series Bracket with 37.
+The subsequent teams are Miami (25), Florida State (23), Arizona State (22), Southern California (21) and Oklahoma State (20).

 Which Schools Have The Most CWS Championships?

 Southern California has the most College World Series wins with 12.
 Texas and LSU each have 6.
 Arizona State has claimed 5 championships.
 Arizona, Miami, and Cal State Fullerton each have 4 titles.
 Minnesota and Oregon State have both won 3 titles.